-Many enterprises have developed their initial PoCs and maybe continue to train their models in public clouds or use a specialist provider.
+Many enterprises have developed their initial PoCs and maybe continue to train their models in public clouds or use a specialist provider such as L3C.
 However as more applications begin to use the trained datasets and models and need to scale through the organisation this is not necessarily the most appropriate approach.